rossumai/university/docs/learn/rossum-formulas/formula-fields.md

 Formula fields are ideal for simple tasks such as data normalization or creating new fields based on existing ones.
 For more complex operations, serverless functions may be more appropriate.
 Situations where you should prefer serverless functions include:

 - There is a limit of **2000** characters per formula fields which declares the highest complexity of the formula fields.
-- You cannot access the document object from within the formula fuction.
+- You cannot access the document object from within the formula function.
-- FFs cannot and should not make HTTP requests (to Rossum API or elsewhere).
+- Formula Fields cannot and should not make HTTP requests (to Rossum API or elsewhere).
-- FFs are executed only within the scope the specific field; for many rows (200+), the execution time may be too long.
+- Formula Fields are executed only within the scope the specific field; for many rows (200+), the execution time may be too long.
 - You need to set annotation status (e.g., “rejected”, “postponed”, etc.), you have to use Serverless functions.
 - You want to edit multiple fields at the same time
 - Manipulate enums